pangeo-data/education-material/pedagogy/core/README.md

 debugging it?'
-- Anecdotal: I download :( raw 0.1deg MODIS Chlorophyll-A data from **NEO** and go to considerable length to extract a small spatial subset; with further gymnastics to consolidate `n` source images into a single Dataset with a `time` dimension... and then it has the gall to be ludicrously slow.
-Then I save the Dataset to a file, read it back in and it responds quickly as it should.
-The insidious problem is that if I do not *know* that it should be quick then I start curtailing my exploration of the data based on my patience.
-And along related lines: How do I avoid bad patterns, 'worst practices'?
+- Anecdotal: I download :( raw 0.1deg MODIS Chlorophyll-A data from **NEO** and go to considerable length to extract a small spatial subset; with further gymnastics to consolidate `n` source images into a single Dataset with a `time` dimension... so far so good... and then subsequent operations on the Dataset are ludicrously slow.
+- I save this small Dataset to a file using `.to_netcdf()` and then open that file; now the Dataset responds instantly as it should.
+- The insidious problem is that if I do not *know* that it should respond fast I am in danger of accepting 'it is slow' as the norm; so I curtail my exploration of the data based on my patience.

 ```